Infineon/mtb-example-btstack-freertos-extadv-beacon/README.md

    <details><summary><b>Using CLI</b></summary>

      From the terminal, execute the `make program` command to build and program the application using the default toolchain to the default target.
-The default toolchain and target are specified in the application's Makefile but you can override those values manually:
+The default toolchain is specified in the application's Makefile but you can override those values manually:
       ```
-      make program TARGET=<BSP> TOOLCHAIN=<toolchain>
+      make program TOOLCHAIN=<toolchain>
       ```

       Example:
       ```
-      make program TARGET=CYW920829M2EVB-01
+      make program TOOLCHAIN=IAR
       ```
    </details>

 3. After programming, the application starts automatically.
-Observe the beacon using the third-party applications such as "Beacon Scanner" application.
+Observe the beacon using the third-party applications such as the "Beacon Scanner" application.
 The scanner automatically scans for nearby beacons, and will display the beacons configured in the application, showing Eddystone-URL, iBeacon, and Eddystone-UID as shown here:

    **Figure 3.
 Beacon scan**